poweradmin/poweradmin-docs/docs/advanced/logging-config.md

 ### 3. Database Logging

-Logs user actions and zone changes to the PowerAdmin database.
+Logs user actions and zone changes to the Poweradmin database.
 This is independent of the main logger type.

 ```php
 'logging' => [